5ifar/WholesaleStore_Orders_Data_ETL/README.md

 Note that we refer to data warehouse tables as orders and customer tables in this project, which would typically be database tables.
 But since we may not have access to a database for this project, we'll use Excel and CSV files instead.

 ## Tools used:
-1. Alteryx Designer- for Data Import, Data Cleaning, Data Transformation and Data Export process
+1. Alteryx Designer- for ETL (Data Import, Data Cleaning, Data Transformation and Data Export) process
 2. GitHub - for documentation

 ## Skills & Methodologies implemented: